yhzhang0128/egos-2000/references/USAGES.md

 2. Click "Open target" and "Auto Connect"; the Arty board should appear in the "Hardware" window
 3. In the "Hardware" window, right click `xc7a35t` and click "Add Configuration Memory Device"
 4. Choose memory device "mt25ql128-spi-x1_x2_x4" and click "Program Configuration Memory Device"
-5. In the "Configuration file" field, choose the `bootROM.mcs` file compiled in step 2
+5. In the "Configuration file" field, choose the `bootROM.bin` file compiled in step 2
 6. Click "OK" and wait for the program to finish

 In **4**, new versions of Arty may use "s25fl128sxxxxxx0" as memory device.